Quasi-conical domains with embedded eigenvalues: Embedded eigenvalues

 We remark that by rescaling the domain $\Omg'$ by a constant factor $\aa > 0$ we get the domain $\aa\Omg'$ and the respective Dirichlet Laplacian $-\Delta_{\rm D}^{\aa\Omg'}$ has an embedded eigenvalue $\aa^{-2}\lm_\infty$.
-Hence, we can construct a connected quasi-conical open set with an embedded eigenvalue at any prescribed position. \begin{rem} The same type of examples of quasi-conical domains with embedded eigenvalues can be given for other cell domains than cubes.
+Hence, we can construct a connected quasi-conical open set with an embedded eigenvalue at any prescribed position. \begin{rem} It is essential for our approach to choose $x_{n+1} > x_n$ in the $n$th step of the construction, so that $\lm_n$ is a simple eigenvalue in the spectrum $-\Delta_{\rm D}^{\Omg_n\cup\omg_{n+1}}$ in order to guarantee that properly normalized perturbed eigenfunction $\psi_{n+1}$ is close to $\psi_n$ in the sense of the first inequality in~\eqref{eq:pn}.
+Without preserving the simplicity of the eigenvalue $\lm_n$ upon adding the cube $\omg_{n+1}$, we can only claim that the spectral projections are close after digging a small hole in the $n$th interconnection, from which closeness of the eigenfunctions themselves in $L^2$-norm does not follow in general. \end{rem} \begin{rem} It is worth adding that as a consequence of the uniform estimate~\eqref{uniform} on the norm of~$\psi_{n+1}$ in the $n$-independent bounded set~$\Omega_1$ with $\eps < 1$, we obtain the localisation estimate $\|\psi_\infty\|_{L^2(\Omg_1)} \ge 1-\eps$.
+By choosing $\eps > 0$ sufficiently small we can construct the connected quasi-conical open set $\Omega'$ such that the operator $-\Delta_{\rm D}^{\Omg'}$ has an embedded eigenvalue with the eigenfunction mostly localised in the first cube $\Omg_1$. \end{rem} \begin{rem} The same type of examples of quasi-conical domains with embedded eigenvalues can be given for other cell domains than cubes.
 Moreover, the interconnections obtained by digging the holes for flat boundaries can be replaced for general cell domains by using thin tubes as connections. \end{rem}